 The results for Scenario 3 closely resemble those of a scenario with "reciprocal" tariff and global retaliation (Scenario 2), primarily because the tariff gap between the EU and the US is relatively small compared to the US's tariff gap with other trade partners.
-Hence, "full reciprocity" does not provide significant additional gains for Germany in
+Hence, "full reciprocity" does not provide significant additional gains for Germany in terms of exports and sectoral value added.
+However, other countries, such as China, could benefit substantially, ultimately leading to a relative deterioration in trade conditions for Germany and the EU.
+This scenario highlights the importance of the principle of non-discrimination in trade policy.
+If the US were to lower tariffs for all trade partners in cases where its own tariffs are higher - aligning them with each partner's product-specific tariff levels - Germany would face much tougher competition in the US market.

 In Scenarios 3a and 3b, we consider the possibility of negotiations between the US and the EU.
 As shown in Figure 5, if these negotiations were successful, Germany could see positive effects on value-added and welfare.
-In Scenario 3a, "full reciprocity" is achieved exclusively between the EU and the US, leading to an increase in German value added and welfare, although total exports decrease.8 In Scenario 3b, a "de-escalation" agreement with "full reciprocity" is reached, where both the US and the EU reduce their tariffs to fully close the tariff gap.
+In Scenario 3a, "full reciprocity" is achieved exclusively between the EU and the US, leading to an increase in German value added and welfare, although total exports decrease.
+In Scenario 3b, a "de-escalation" agreement with "full reciprocity" is reached, where both the US and the EU reduce their tariffs to fully close the tariff gap.
 This scenario results in both positive trade and value-added effects for Germany, along with an increase in welfare.
 These are the only scenarios where Germany would manage to avoid incurring losses in total value added, underscoring the critical importance of successful trade negotiations in limiting the potential negative impacts of the US "reciprocal" policy on the German economy.